simon-benigeri/simon-benigeri/README.md

 🌱 At Northwestern I work on research projects in statistical language modeling.
 - Automatically generating stories.
 Our current focus is on generating call and response character dialogue and to achieve control over the sentiment of a character's response.
 [Project repo link](https://github.com/simon-benigeri/narrative-generation)
 - Improving the readability of news articles.
 The repo is private because we work with the Newsela dataset.
-Our current focus is on improving metrics for text symplification systems.
 A good text simplification is fluent, simpler than the source text, and preserves the meaning of the source text.
-Our experiments have shifted to measuring semantic similary of two sentences.
+We decided to focus is on improving metrics for these systems and we are experimenting with methods that measure the semantic similary of two sentences.

 ⚡ I'm always trying to learn.
 Here are some of my recent projects:
 - [Dope image classifier](https://github.com/bloodclot-inc/dope-image-classifier).
 My friend `mkobbi` and I wanted to improve our engineering skills.
 Also, you can get lost in all the ML engineering tools.
 So we chose a simple project, like image classification on CIFAR10, and we focus on the ML engineering aspects.
 It's a good way to to get experience with technologies like Pytorch lightning, optuna, weights and biases, bentoML, etc. The repo is private for now.